Join Here | Log In

 Cell and animal studies show that NMN decreases inflammation while promoting healing in tendons.[ref]

-While the research is not totally clear on whether NR or NMN could promote cancer growth, I would err on the side of caution until the research is conclusive if I was battling cancer.
+The research is not totally clear on whether NR or NMN could promote cancer growth.
+I would err on the side of caution until the research is conclusive if I was battling cancer.

-Another caution is that NAD+ levels decline significantly with age.
-I haven’t seen a lot of benefits in research for taking NR or NMN for people who are young and healthy since they are likely to have sufficient NAD+ already.
+NAD+ levels decline significantly with age.
+Research doesn’t show a benefit for taking NR or NMN in people who are young and healthy since they are likely to have sufficient NAD+ already.

 More articles that reference NR and NMN: